Kings, Queens, Castles & Ruins

 Stratford Upon Avon

-Chatsworth House was built by Beth of Hardwick in the 16th century, the richest person in all of England behind the queen.
-This spacious castle is situated on a river and has stunning views of the surrounding lush forests.
+Chatsworth House was built by Beth of Hardwick in the 16th century, the richest person in all of England, after the queen of course.
+This spacious castle situated on a river offers breathtaking views of the surrounding lush forests.
 Though still inhabited by the Devonshire family, daily tours of some of the castle's many rooms are available.
-Because of the massive size of this house, the residing family hardly ever see any tourists on their tour of certain rooms.
+Because of the massive size of this house, the residing family hardly ever see any tourists.
 Lucky visitors may get a glimpse of a family member or two enjoying a stroll through the gardens.
 The entire 35,000-acre grounds include parks, estates, and properties in the nearby village.

 Signup for Vacation Deals